jr-leary7/scLANE/README.md

                                  cor.structure = "ar1",
                                  n.cores = 6L,
                                  verbose = FALSE)
-#> scLANE testing completed for 100 genes across 1 lineage in 1.02 mins
+#> scLANE testing in GEE mode completed for 100 genes across 1 lineage in 46.169 secs
 ```

 We again generate the table of DE test results.
 The variance of the